War / Americas

 Analysis

-Corruption investigations and court rulings are functioning as structural veto points on reform implementation, not merely political noise.
+Courts and corruption investigations are functioning as durable structural veto points on reform implementation, not temporary friction.

-Falling public optimism is a leading indicator of reduced elite compliance and increased opposition mobilization.
+Milei's governing model substitutes personal credibility for institutional depth, making falling public optimism a leading indicator of reduced elite compliance and accelerated opposition mobilization rather than a.

 Historical Context